apache/lucenenet/src/Lucene.Net.QueryParser/Surround/Parser/package.md

  limitations under the License.
 -->

-    This package contains the QueryParser.jj source file for the Surround parser.
+This package contains the `QueryParser.jj` source file for the Surround parser.

-    Parsing the text of a query results in a SrndQuery in the org.apache.lucene.queryparser.surround.query package.
+Parsing the text of a query results in a SrndQuery in the <xref:Lucene.Net.QueryParsers.Surround.Query> namespace.